 Investor-owned utilities (IOU) are large corporations with investors.
 These companies typically care more about making money than customer service.

-In the united states, IOUs cover about three-thirds of America’s utility customers.
-This is even more significant given that there are only 168 IOUs.
+In the United States, IOUs cover about two-thirds of America’s utility customers.
+This statistic is even more significant given that there are only 168 IOUs.

 Residential Solar Panels: an Electricity Game Changer

-This, however, doesn’t need to be the end of the story.
-Residential solar has become a viable option for people that want to save money and/or conserve fossil fuels.
+Customers, however, don’t need to accept this as the end of the story.
+For people that want to save money and conserve fossil fuels, residential solar has become a viable option.

 Although most that have residential solar stay connected to the grid, they don’t pay as much for electricity.
-This is because their solar array generates the majority of their power needs.
+Solar savings are possible because their solar array generates the majority of their power needs.

-Although we all would like to say we do things for the greater good.
-When it comes down to it, most people make their purchase decisions because it benefits them in some way.
+We all would like to say we do things for the greater good.
+However, when it comes down to it, most people make their purchase decisions because it benefits them in some way.